icambron/twix.js/README.markdown

 ##Building##
 If you want to build Twix for yourself, just run the build file:

-    npm install
-    make build
+    make configure build

+The configure part just installs the NPMs and a git submodule; you only need run that the first time you build.
 Note that the source is `src/twix.coffee`; the output is `bin/twix.js`.
 You can run the tests via

     make test